Vivek-04022001/documentation/docs/deployment/caching/enable.md

 It is already installed as a dependency of the [Plone](https://github.com/plone/plone) package.
 It should be available on all Plone installations.

-Even though cache support is available in Plone, it is **not enabled by default**.
+Even though cache support is available in Plone, it's **not enabled by default**.
 It is highly recommended to configure caching for every new Plone site in production.